 The company has taken advantage of the exemption allowed under section 408 of the Companies Act 2006 and has not presented its own profit and loss account in these financial statements.
-The company's profit for the year includes a profit after taxation of £1,965,000 (2020: loss £310,000) which is dealt with in these parent company financial statements.
+The company's profit/loss for the year includes a loss after taxation of £75,000 (2021: profit £1,965,000) which is dealt with in these parent company financial statements.